Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 ### Business Impact
  * Helped lower potential credit loss by flagging risky applications before approval.
  * Improved credit approval quality using standardized credit scores and simple risk bands (Low/Medium/High).
- * Detected ~60% of high-risk applicants suggested potential reduction up to 50–60% under early-review strategy
+ * Detected ~60% of high-risk applicants indicating meaningful potential loss reduction under an early-review strategy
  * Enabled early identification of risky customers using model-based risk scoring.
- * Implemented monitoring and drift checks to detect future behavior changes in model performance and indicating score distribution shift and need for recalibration..
+ * Implemented monitoring and drift checks to detect future behavior changes in model performance and indicating a score distribution shift and the need for recalibration.

 --------